UPDATE 2-Cricket-Test Series New Zealand v Australia scoreboard

-Feb 23 (Infostrada Sports) - Scoreboard at lunch on the fifth and final day in the second and final Test between New Zealand and Australia on Wednesday in Christchurch, New Zealand
+Feb 22 (Infostrada Sports) - Scoreboard at lunch on the fourth day in the second and final Test between New Zealand and Australia on Tuesday in Christchurch, New Zealand

 New Zealand 1st innings 370 (B. McCullum 145, C. Anderson 72, B. Watling 58)